bnikolic/simpleredcal/README.md

 ### Associated publications:
  - [HERA Memorandum #84: A Generalized Approach to Redundant Calibration with JAX](http://reionization.org/wp-content/uploads/2013/03/HERA084__A_Generalized_Approach_to_Redundant_Calibration_with_JAX.pdf)
  - [HERA Memorandum #94: Comparing Visibility Solutions from Relative Redundant Calibration by Degenerate Translation](http://reionization.org/manual_uploads/HERA094__Comparing_Visibility_Solutions_from_Relative_Redundant_Calibration_by_Degenerate_Translation.pdf)

+Note that the above memoranda use code from [this](https://github.com/bnikolic/simpleredcal/tree/58c954e4e5fcb6e9b81fb7d523c5eb97a24ffb60) commit.
+Since then, the repository has been packaged; update memoranda can be found [here](https://github.com/bnikolic/simpleredcal/tree/master/publications).